Sodium vapor process

-The sodium vapor process (occasionally referred to as yellowscreen) is a photochemical film technique for combining actors and background footage.
-It originated in the British film industry in the late 1950s and was used extensively by Walt Disney Productions in the 1960s and 1970s as an alternative to the more common bluescreen process.
+The sodium vapor process (occasionally referred to as yellow screen) is a photochemical film technique for combining actors and background footage.
+It originated in the British film industry in the late 1950s and was used extensively by Walt Disney Productions in the 1960s and 1970s as an alternative to the more common blue screen process.
 Wadsworth E. Pohl is credited with the invention or development of both of these processes (Patent US3133814A), and received (with Ub Iwerks and Petro Vlahos) an Academy Award in 1965 for the sodium vapor process as used in the film Mary Poppins.

 Description

 The process is not very complicated in principle.
 An actor is filmed performing in front of a white screen that is lit with powerful sodium vapor lights.
 This light has a narrow color spectrum, that falls neatly into a chromatic notch between the various color sensitivity layers of color film.
 In this way the yellow color does not register on the red, green, or blue layers.
 This allows the complete range of colors to be used, not only in costumes, but also in makeup and props.
 A camera with a beam-splitter prism is used to expose two separate film elements.
 The main element is the regular color negative film insensitive to sodium light and the other a fine-grain black-and-white film that is extremely sensitive to the specific wavelength produced by the sodium vapor.

 This second film element is used to create a matte, as well as a counter-matte, for use during compositing on an optical printer.
 These complementary mattes allow the various image elements to be cleanly isolated, so that as they are re-exposed onto a single fresh piece of negative, one at a time and in jigsaw fashion, the various images do not show through one another (as they would using simple double exposure).
 Acquiring the matte film element (as a first-generation original) at the same time as the live action makes a much better fit during optical printing, because it requires fewer separate, duplicate film generations than does bluescreen (though both processes degrade the image and introduce more "error" to the resulting matte) in the process of achieving sufficiently dense mattes.
 This increased accuracy ultimately renders the matte "lines" almost invisible, though as with bluescreen, its use may be signaled by hard separation or mismatched coloration and contrast between elements, or in this case, a telltale white/yellow fringe.